sQuidcard Terms & Conditions - Consumer Portal

 For cards issued by an Affiliated Scheme Partner:

-An Affiliated Scheme Partner (ASP) is a partner who has agreed to offer the sQuid service.
-Partners can be schools, colleges, universities, businesses, transit organisations, aid agencies or councils.
+An Affiliated Scheme Partner (ASP) is a partner who offers the sQuid service.
+Partners can be schools or campuses.
 If your card has been issued by an ASP and has been lost, stolen or is faulty, then please contact them immediately.
 Alternatively, you can notify sQuid directly to report the card lost, stolen or faulty - simply log into your sQuid account online and choose the ‘Lost or stolen card?’ option in the left hand menu.

 Separate replacement card arrangements and fees may apply for cards issued by our scheme partners.
 For specific terms and conditions, please refer to the scheme partner.